srv/stereo_slam/README.md

 #### Stereo vision ####
 * `desc_type` - Can be SIFT or SURF (SIFT by default).
 * `epipolar_threshold` - Maximum epipolar distance for stereo matching.
-* `max_inliers` - Maximum number of inliers for solvePnPRansac, stop if more inliers than this are found.
-* `max_solvepnp_iter` - Maximum number of interations of the solvePnPRansac algorithm.
 * `allowed_reprojection_err` - Maximum reprojection error allowed in solvePnPRansac algorithm.
 * `stereo_vision_verbose` - True to output the messages of stereo matching process.
 * `bucket_width` - Bucket width.